-Using ReDef, we fine-tuned three strong PLMs—CodeBERT, CodeT5+, and UniXcoder—under five input encodings.
-Compact, change-focused encodings and tagged diffs achieved the best results, whereas whole-function inputs often diluted the signal and suffered from truncation under token limits.
-Notably, UniXcoder performed worse at a 1,024-token budget than at 512, showing that more context does not necessarily help when change information becomes obscured.
+Using ReDef, we evaluated four representative Code Language Models (CLMs)---CodeBERT, CodeT5+, UniXcoder, and Qwen2.5---across five input encoding strategies.
+Our results indicate that compact, change-focused encodings consistently achieve the best performance by emphasizing localized modifications and minimizing information loss due to truncation.
+Notably, we observed that larger context windows do not necessarily translate to better performance; both UniXcoder and Qwen2.5 performed worse under a 1,024-token budget than at 512 tokens, suggesting that excessive context can obscure critical change signals.

-Counterfactual perturbations of change representations yielded almost no performance degradation.
-Even when we swapped the order of deleted and added blocks or mislabeled unchanged lines as modified, F1 remained nearly identical.
-If PLMs had truly internalized the semantics of edits, such distortions should have impaired performance.
-This outcome exposes a critical blind spot in how current PLMs are evaluated on code modifications: what appears to be robustness is, in fact, an artifact of surface-level cue reliance.
-Our findings caution against interpreting strong benchmark scores as evidence of genuine change understanding.

-Threats to validity remain.
-We examined only five encoding strategies, but alternative ways of presenting \texttt{function\_before} and \texttt{function\_after} may provide richer semantic signals.
-Our dataset focuses on large C/C++ projects, leaving open questions about smaller repositories and other languages.
-Finally, although we repeated all experiments with ten random seeds, stronger statistical power could be obtained with more runs.

-Future work should probe why PLMs lag in modification understanding compared to single-snapshot tasks such as vulnerability detection.
-Promising directions include pre-training objectives that explicitly expose models to edits and diffs, as well as richer change representations or architectures that make modification semantics more accessible to PLMs.
-Beyond PLMs, evaluating decoder-based code LLMs (e.g., CodeLlama, StarCoder) and API models (e.g., GPT-4o) under the same protocol will test whether larger generative models can close this gap.